 We collaborate with the corporate sector in developing broader programmes, in which both business and technology are represented, and both education and research.
 The requirements of the company are key.
 Where do we see opportunities to, using the knowledge and expertise of the UT, create value for the company?
 That’s the assignment.

 The University of Twente works closely with universities, knowledge institutions and multinationals from all over the world.
-We are a member of the 3TU.Federation, a strategic partnership of the three leading universities of technology in the Netherlands (Delft University of Technology, Eindhoven University of Technology, and the University of Twente).
-In 2016, Wageningen University joined the partnership, changing the name to 4TU.Federation.
+We are a member of the 4TU.Federation, a strategic partnership of the four leading universities of technology in the Netherlands (Delft University of Technology, Eindhoven University of Technology, Wageningen UR and the University of Twente).
 Together with ten other young and innovative universities across Europe, the University of Twente is a member of the European Consortium of Innovative Universities (ECIU).

 In addition to ECIU, we maintain academic relationships in several target regions around the world.
-There are strong ties with top European research universities such as Westfälische Wilhelms University Münster (Germany), KTH Royal Institute of Technology, Lund University (Sweden), and the European Institute of Innovation and Technology (EIT) (Hungary).
-In Asia, we cooperate with different universities in China, Indonesia and India.
-In 2015, a collaboration with the Stevens Institute of Technology in the United States is confirmed.
+There are strong ties with top international research universities such as WWU Münster (Germany), ITA (Brazil), Tec Monterrey (Mexico), IT Bandung (Indonesia) and USTC Hefei (China).
 Furthermore, we collaborate with different hospitals and leading international companies such as ASML, Boeing, Google, Microsoft, Unilever, Akzo Nobel, Shell, Siemens, BP and Philips.

-We are a member of the 3TU.Federation, a strategic partnership of the three leading universities of technology in the Netherlands (Delft University of Technology, Eindhoven University of Technology, and the University of Twente).
-The 3TU.Federation has been working closely together in the field of education and research.
-There are five 3TU.master programmes, a Centre for Engineering Education and the Institute of Professional Doctorate Education.
+We are a member of the 4TU.Federation, a strategic partnership of the four leading universities of technology in the Netherlands (Delft University of Technology, Eindhoven University of Technology, Wageningen UR and the University of Twente).
+The 4TU.Federation has been working closely together in the field of education and research.
+There are five 4TU.master programmes, a Centre for Engineering Education and the Institute of Professional Doctorate Education.
 They connect to the successful growth in student numbers in technical education.
-The federation has nine Research Centres and the data management is supported by the 3TU.Datacentrum, part of Research Data Netherlands.
-With Wageningen University joining in 2016, possibilities for extending the activities are being explored, for example in the field of:
+The federation has nine Research Centres and data management is supported by the 4TU.Datacentrum, part of Research Data Netherlands.
+With Wageningen University having joined in 2016, possibilities for extending the activities are being explored, for example in the field of: